Styyx1/Ruvaak-Readme/README.md

 ### Power Attacks

-Power Attacks are performed with the help of [Elden Power Attack](https://www.nexusmods.com/skyrimspecialedition/mods/66711) and the keybinds for it are set in the Elden.ini in said mod.
-By default it uses the ``Shift`` key for kb&m and the ``LB`` key for gamepad
+Power Attacks are performed with the help of [One Click Power Attack - OCPA](https://www.nexusmods.com/skyrimspecialedition/mods/60878) and the keybinds for it are set in its MCM.
+By default it uses the ``M4`` and ``M5`` key for kb&m and the ``LT (block)`` key for gamepad when mid attack.
+Check out the MCM to see the modifier keys to start your combo with power attacks

 ### Help I can't open locks